ginabethrussell/ginabethrussell/README.md

 ##  👋 Hi, I'm Gina Beth 👩‍💻

-I'm a full stack web developer who is insatiably curious and loves learning new things.
+I'm a full stack software developer who is insatiably curious and loves learning new things.
 Some technologies I enjoy working with are ReactJS, Java Spring, and Python.
 I am passionate about sharing software development educational and career opportunities with young women and women looking to reenter the workforce.

 - 🔭 I’m currently working on creating a free online foundational course in Python for middle school girls
 - 🌱 I’m currently learning more about OOP with Java